 The name of the game with preschoolers (and really, any age group) is flexibility.
 If you’ve ever taught this age group, you know that they ask some amazing questions!
 And they are capable of understanding far more than we often give them credit for.
 When a great question happens, or when an activity is obviously failing, or when circumstances are different than expected (class size is much larger, you’ve got a “screamer” in the class, etc.), be ready to flex.

 As I said, this age group can ask some amazing questions.
 What’s your plan?
 Be ready to know how you want to respond to unexpected questions.
 A good template might be something like this:

 - Answer briefly if you can

 - If it’s a significant question (ie. regarding salvation), “flex” and take the class in that direction in order to share the truth with all of your kids

 - Follow up with the child later, either to answer more completely or ensure understanding

 - Share with the parents what the child asked so they can continue the conversation at home

-- Repetition reinforces I’m so glad my boys are teenagers now, if for no other reason than I don’t have to watch The Lion King over and over and over and over … you get the idea!
+I’m so glad my boys are grown now, if for no other reason than I don’t have to watch The Lion King over and over and over and over … you get the idea!
 But there’s a reason why they loved to watch things over and over – it’s a “learning mechanism” that helps reinforce what they are seeing or hearing (often for the first time).
 So, in your classroom, keep the main point short and simple and find ways to reinforce it through repetition over and over again.
 Do different activities with the same point.
 Tell the story and let them act it out, then watch a short video – all with the same point.
 Let your conversations lead back to the same point throughout the session.
 Repetition reinforces learning, especially in this age group.